 - (1) In order to have the European Story received and promoted as such, any individual or legally recognised entity may submit their entry.
-By submitting the Story, the applicant testifies that their Story comes from a community participating in the European Heritage Days (EHD) in one of the 48 signatories to the European Cultural Convention participating in the EHD Programme in 2023 and/or they are a European Heritage Award/Europa Nostra Award winner and/or one of the 60 European Heritage Label sites. - (2) The applicant must have hosted and/or organised at least one EHD event during at least one of the past four EHD seasons (that is, between 17 August 2019 and 31 October 2022) and should declare this in the application form. - (3) The storytellers must declare that they have written the Story themselves.
+By submitting the Story, the applicant testifies that their Story comes from a community participating in the European Heritage Days (EHD) in one of the 48 signatories to the European Cultural Convention participating in the EHD Programme in 2024 and/or they are a European Heritage Award/Europa Nostra Award winner and/or one of the 60 European Heritage Label sites and/or one of the 47 Cultural Routes of the Council of Europe. - (2) The applicant must have hosted and/or organised at least one EHD event during at least one of the past four EHD seasons (that is, between 15 August 2020 and 29 October 2023) and should declare this in the application form. - (3) The storytellers must declare that they have written the Story themselves.
 If the storytellers did not author the Story, it is their responsibility to ensure they have secured permission from the author(s) before submission.
 Should the Story contain personal data the data subject's consent must have been sought.
-The Council of Europe and European Commission do not bear responsibility for the Story or its content.

-- (4) The storytellers must declare that they have the right to use any image files submitted with the Story for the intended purpose.
+The Council of Europe and European Commission do not bear responsibility for the Story or its content. - (4) The storytellers must declare that they have the right to use any image files submitted with the Story for the intended purpose.
 If the storyteller is not the owner of the rights over the image(s), it is their responsibility to ensure they have secured permission to use the image(s) for the intended purpose from the owner before submission.
 The Council of Europe reserves the right to request proof of the owner's permission.
 They must submit information on the credits to be published with the image on the EHD website. - (5) The facts presented in the submitted Story/project proposal must be accurate and the Story's content or its presentation must not violate the law of the storyteller's country of residence or the law of the country where the Story takes place.
 The Story's content or its presentation must not be contrary to the Council of Europe's values and principles.